wp-plugins/wp-spamshield/readme.txt

 = New Features =
 * Internationalization and localization available.
 Currently includes German (de_DE) translation.
 Ready for translation into other languages.
 Added in Version 1.3.
 * Stops User Registration Spam now!
 Added in Version 1.2.
+* Protects your WordPress site against many common SQL Injection and XSS/XST exploits for better security.
+Added in version 1.4.
+(See changelog for more info.)
 * Shortcodes for easy contact form implementation.
 * Over 10x faster!
 Tested and verified with benchmarking software.
 * For more, please view the changelog.